lavrentiy-danilov/IB_summer_amp/human_pathogenic_bacteria.md

 5) **Helicobacter pylori (Epsilonproteobacteria)** causes peptic ulcer and gastric cancer.

 Information was retrieved from the article of Ole Herman Ambur "Genome dynamics in major bacterial pathogens" (Table 1 "Characteristics of major human pathogens and reference bacteria included in the study").

+2. Finding the appropriate AMPs for the listed pathogenic bacteria